Narani-bit/DeepphysEnhanced/README.md

 # C- Comparative analysis of the ReLU and Tanh activation functions (based on loss\_history)

-## Initial training dynamics

-At the start, ReLU enjoys a clear advantage: the initial loss is low, which yields better absolute accuracy from the very first iterations.
-In contrast, Tanh begins with a much higher loss, representing an early handicap.

-## Intermediate phase
+At the start, ReLU starts markedly lower (≈ 0.004784) than Tanh (≈ 0.026765), indicating good initial compatibility between input scale, initialization, and a non‑saturating positive branch; Tanh likely pays an initial saturation cost.
+In relative speed, however, Tanh decreases much faster early on (slope ≈ −1.52e−3 vs. ≈ −3.63e−4 for ReLU) and reaches 10% of its initial loss by epoch 2, whereas ReLU only does so by epoch 5.

 Between epochs 6 and 15, the trajectories of the two functions diverge:

-ReLU quickly enters a plateau and makes very little progress afterward.
-This stability can be seen as a sign of robustness, but it limits the ability to drive the loss lower.
+ReLU quickly enters a plateau around \~1.1e−4 (near epochs 6–7) and makes very little progress afterward.
+This stability can be seen as a sign of robustness, but it limits further reduction—often consistent with dead ReLUs and/or a relatively uninformative loss landscape under a constant learning rate.

-Tanh, for its part, continues to decrease after epoch 10 and crosses the critical threshold around epoch 16.
-At that point, it definitively overtakes ReLU in terms of performance.
+Tanh, for its part, continues to decrease after epoch 10 and crosses the critical 1e−4 threshold around epoch 16.
+At that point, it definitively overtakes ReLU (crossover near epoch 15) and maintains the lead thereafter.
 Final performance: ReLU leads up to epoch 15, but Tanh takes over afterward and keeps the advantage through the end of training.
+By the end, the gap is clear: Tanh’s best point is 2.59e−5 (epoch 24) with a final loss of 3.55e−5, whereas ReLU tops out at 1.07e−4 (epoch 27) and finishes at 1.14e−4—about 3× worse.
 Regarding stability, ReLU is extremely steady in the final phase, whereas Tanh exhibits slight oscillations.
-These modest variations for Tanh are explained by its much lower loss level and do not indicate any problematic instability.
+These modest variations for Tanh are explained by its much lower loss level (σ ≈ 2.90e−6 for Tanh vs. 4.22e−6 for ReLU) and do not indicate any problematic instability.

 ReLU is optimal for short training runs or when a compromise between speed and robustness is sought.

 ## 📜 Citation